Problem Space

 Engineers wants to know

-When do I start up my building today?
+When to start up the building daily?

 How long do I keep systems running to maintain tenant comfort?